site-prism/site_prism/README.md

 ## Shadow Root

-SitePrism allows you to interact with Shadow Root too.
+SitePrism allows you to interact with Shadow Roots too.

 ### Creating an Shadow Root

 You can use the `section` methods and provide the arguments.
 Specify the reference name for the Shadow Root, the CSS selector to locate it, and add the `:shadow_root` option.
 For example:

 ```ruby
 class Home < SitePrism::Page